carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 ![18-06-2021](https://github.com/bwanya/shell-metagenomics/blob/gh-pages/fig/18-06-2021.png)

-More detailed intro to version control on the Software Carpentries website https://swcarpentry.github.io/git-novice/
+To learn more about Git and GitUb platforms for version control and collaborative development, check the Software Carpentries website https://swcarpentry.github.io/git-novice/